Cozy Powell: 1982–1985: Whitesnake

 Powell was invited to join Whitesnake in late of 1982 after his departure from Michael Schenker Group to replace Ian Paice for a presumed farewell tour with the band in Europe, but after the success of the Saints & Sinners album in the British and Japanese charts, and a successful tour that culminated in a memorable performance at the Monsters of Rock Festival in August 1983, the band signed with the American label Geffen Records.
 Due to contractual obligations, the band had to release one more album for their previous label Liberty which would be 1984's Slide It In.

-Now under guidance of A&R executive John Kalodner the album was remixed with the help of producer Keith Olsen for the American market with Cozy, guitarist Mel Galley and keyboardist Jon Lord the only remaining members of the previous line up along with singer David Coverdale.
-Powell's tenure with the band ended in the summer of 1985, as he was offered to join Keith Emerson and Greg Lake in a revamped version of ELP.
+Now under guidance of A&R executive John Kalodner, the album was remixed with the help of producer Keith Olsen for the American market with Cozy, guitarist Mel Galley and keyboardist Jon Lord the only remaining members of the previous line up along with singer David Coverdale and new guitarist John Sykes.
+Powell's tenure with the band ended in January 1985 after an appearance at the Rock in Rio festival in Brazil.
+After that he was asked to join Keith Emerson and Greg Lake in a revamped version of ELP: Emerson, Lake and Powell.